 Collateral and guarantees received (13)

-Breakdown of collateral and guarantees by loans and advances other than held for trading (13.1)
+Breakdown of collateral and guarantees by loans and advances other than held for trading – performing exposures (13.1.1) and non-performing exposures (13.1.2)

 The collateral and guarantees backing the loans and advances included in the accounting portfolios, independently of their legal form, shall be reported by type of pledges: loans collateralised by immovable property and other collateralised loans, and by financial guarantees received.
 The loans and advances shall be broken down by counterparties and purpose.
-In the item ‘of which: non-performing’, loans and advances shall be reported as defined in paragraphs 213 to 239 or 260 of this Part.
+In template 13.01.2, collateral and guarantees backing loans and advances as defined in paragraphs 213 to 239 or 260 of this Part shall be reported.

-In template 13.1, the ‘maximum amount of the collateral or guarantee that can be considered’ shall be reported.
-The sum of the amounts of the financial guarantee and/or collateral shown in the related columns of template 13.1 shall not exceed the carrying amount of the related loan.
+In templates 13.01.1 and 13.01.2, the ‘maximum amount of the collateral or guarantee that can be considered’ shall be reported.The ‘maximum amount of the collateral that can be considered’ is the latest available collateral value that institutions use for the purpose of impairment calculation, after the application of any haircuts, including those in accordance with the applicable accounting rules and with any applicable guidance issued by the relevant Competent Authorities, and which reflect, among others, the cost of sale.
+The ‘maximum amount of the guarantee that can be considered’ shall be reported as defined in paragraph 119 of this Part.
+The sum of the amounts of the financial guarantee and/or collateral shown in the related columns of templates 13.01.1 and 13.01.2 shall not exceed the carrying amount of the related loan.

 For reporting loans and advances according to the type of pledge, the following definitions shall be used:

 within ‘Loans collateralised by immovable property’, ‘Residential’ shall include loans secured by residential immovable property and ‘Commercial’ loans secured by pledges of immovable property other than residential, including offices and commercial premises and other types of commercial immovable property.
-The determination of whether immovable property collateral shall be residential or commercial shall be made in accordance with point (75) of Article 4(1) CRR
+The determination of whether immovable property collateral shall be residential or commercial shall be made in accordance with point (75) of Article 4(1) CRR.

 within ‘Other collateralised loans’: